Heavybullets8/HeavySetup/docs/applications/syncthing/installation.md

 ???
 VPN "If you are using a VPN"

     - Port forward this port on whatever VPN service you are using, as I have stated, I am using Mullvad
-    - You only need to change the first TWO ports, not the last port
+    - You only need to change the first TWO ports (marked with red), not the last port

 ???
 VPN "If you are NOT using a VPN"